wagtail/wagtail/docs/contributing/committing.rst

 Each summary should be a single line.
 Bug fixes should be grouped together at the end of the list for each release, and be prefixed with "Fix:".
-The name of the contributor should be added at the end of the summary, in brackets, if they are not a core committer.
+The name of the contributor should be added at the end of the summary, in brackets.
 For example:

 .. code-block:: text